 In order for a landowner to request a notice of non-renewal which the county issued, to be withdrawn, they must first submit an application through the Planning Department prior to the renewal date.

-Cancellation
+Request for Cancellation of Contract

+The County may not initiate cancellation, and cancellation is not a County enforcement remedy for breach of contract.
+Cancellation may not be used to immediately terminate a contract because commercial agricultural production has ceased, water has been voluntarily retired or transferred, or land has been converted to a conservation, habitat, or open-space use.

 Only a property owner (not the County) may request cancellation of a Williamson Act contract to terminate the contract on all or a portion of the property within that contract.

-However, cancellation may be approved only under extraordinary circumstances as provided in the California Land Conservation Act of 1965.
+A landowner-requested cancellation may be approved only under extraordinary circumstances as provided in the California Land Conservation Act of 1965.

 The Board of Supervisors, following a public hearing, must make all of the findings under one of the following two sets of determination to approve a cancellation request:

 The cancellation is consistent with the purposes of the California Land Conservation Act of 1965 as evidenced by the following: